Zhaoyi-ya/OppoPodsManager/README_EN.md

 **Q: ANC level names differ from the official app?**
 The ANC level names (Smart / Deep / Medium / Light) match the official app.
 Smart mode switches levels based on your environment, and the UI shows the currently computed level.

+**Q: Turning on game sound turned off spatial sound (or vice versa)?**
+That's by design.
+Game sound and spatial sound are mutually exclusive on the earbuds — only one can be active at a time.
+Enabling one automatically disables the other and sends that to the earbuds, matching the official app.

+**Q: A toggle doesn't match the earbuds / restores wrong after a restart?**
+The app continuously reads back the real state from the earbuds (spatial audio mode, game sound, game mode, dual-device, etc.) and restores it on restart.
+If you briefly see a toggle flicker, that's the read-back syncing with your action — it settles in a moment.

 **Q: The app keeps running after I close the window?**
 If "minimize to tray" is enabled, closing the window just hides it to the tray.
 Right-click the tray icon to quit.